Entry route

 The top of the CV matters most

-A good first profile might say that you are applying for an electrical apprenticeship, have strong attendance, are comfortable with early starts, enjoy practical work, and are looking for a long-term route into the trade.
+Here is a profile you can adapt: "School leaver based in Leeds applying for an electrical apprenticeship.
+96% attendance, Saturday job at Screwfix for 14 months, comfortable with early starts and travel.
+Looking for a long-term route into the trade, not a stopgap."
 That is stronger than saying you are hardworking with a passion for success.

 How to show reliability without trade experience